Jbollenbacher/jbollenbacher.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I'm a [Research Data Scientist](https://www.rti.org/expert/john-bollenbacher) at the [Research Triangle Institute (RTI)](https://www.rti.org/)'s [Center for Data Science and AI](https://www.rti.org/centers/rti-center-data-science).
-My background is in computational social science and physics.
+My background is originally in physics and computational social science, and more recently in AI.

 At RTI I collaborate with subject matter experts in public health, environmental science, and other domains to design and conduct quantitative research and help accelerate qualitative research through AI automation.
 Methodologically, I primarily do data science and statistics work, specializing in causal inference, natural language processing, and the use of generative AI for task automation.
 I also co-author proposals and win multimillion dollar contracts and grants.